h6x-code/ol-gui/README.md

 # ol-gui
-A sleek minimalist GUI intended for Ollama.
+A sleek, minimalist GUI intended for Ollama.